oscarhibbert/telegram-jobalerter/readme.md

 ## Limitations

-* No handling for pages which have CAPATCHA walls.
+* No handling for job vacancy pages which have CAPATCHA walls.

 * Currently limited to monitoring a maximum of 10 Airtable records.